Skip to content

 23. Do I need any vaccinations for Uganda?

 • Yes, travelers are required to have a Yellow Fever vaccination.
-The CDC and WHO recommend getting vaccinated for Hepatitis A and B, typhoid, cholera and Malaria prophylaxis is also advised.
+The CDC and WHO recommend getting vaccinated for Hepatitis A and B, typhoid, cholera, and Malaria prophylaxis is also advised.

 Top 30 Frequently Asked Questions about a Uganda Safari – Costs and Payments